jivimberg/jivimberg.github.io/source/_posts/2014-10-12-notes-on-api-design.markdown

 {% img right /images/posts/2014-10-12/Symmetry.jpg 250 'Symmetry' %}

 **Simetry:** Once more a simmetric API is easier to learn because it is more predictable.
-For example: if the user sees a method called `open()` he proabably will know that there is another called `close()` that he should call at the end, and so on and so forth.
+For example: if the user sees a method called `open()` he probably will know that there is another called `close()` that he should call at the end, and so on and so forth.

 {% img left /images/posts/2014-10-12/Naming.jpg 250 'Naming' %}